amirsciammas/interview-mlops-engineer/README.md

 * Upload the trained model to an external source so it can be downloaded at runtime in the container
 * Loading the model from an external source, model registry or storage like S3
 * Store the data in a file
-* Create an snapshot of the data before training and save it in an external storage
+* Create a snapshot of the data before training and save it in an external storage
 * Improve container by using [Gunicorn + Uvicorn Tiangolo's docker image](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker) (If used as standalone container and not in an orchestrator)
 * Push the docker image to a docker registry like DockerHub
 * Add CI to perform the tests, the image building and pushing